This page about milk for gout was last reviewed or updated on 8 October 2018.

 Tender joints were beneficially affected.
 There was a trend towards fewer of these from the use of all three trial products, but again the GMP/G600 drink performed best.

-The number of swollen joints however were not much affected. i.e. the products could beneficially affect the number of gout flares, flare pain, uric acid excretion, (in the case of the GMP/G600 product) and serum (blood) uric acid levels, but scarcely reduce the number of swollen joints.
+The number of swollen joints however were not much affected. i.e. the products could beneficially affect the number of gout flares, flare pain, uric acid excretion, (in the case of the GMP/G600 product) and serum (blood) uric acid levels, but scarcely reduce the number of swollen joints and the amount of swelling.

 Moreover, the study did NOT find the fat fractions in the milk powder with this milk fat extract led to increased fats in the blood or weight gain.
 There was no increase in participants' total cholesterol, LDL and HDL cholesterol, and triglycerides.